Ean Dawbarn Sculpture

-It is impossible not to admire the amazing detail of each original sculpture.
-Every aspect of the beautiful birds is recreated in mixed metals, from the muscle tissue to the facial features.
+It is impossible not to admire the amazing detail of Ean Dawbarn's sculpture.
+Every aspect of his beautiful bird sculptures is recreated in mixed metals, from the muscle tissue to the facial features.
 The birds are in flight as if alive and yet are fashioned from the by-products of mechanisation.
 There's striking fluidity to every piece and each explores the awkward synergy between human achievement and the natural world.

 Using copper and brass collected from recycling services, scrap metal dealers and donations, Ean Dawbarn crafts each sculpture with incredible attention to detail.
 Boasting wonderful textures and a variety of finishes, the sculptures are hand-painted.

 Ean has evolved his own genre which defies classification.
 Always talking points and completely fascinating, Dawbarn sculptures embrace every aspect of the world we live in.
 Ean Dawbarn's collection is where artistic talent, imagination, engineering and nature collide.